Johnston, Pembrokeshire: Education

 Johnston CP School is a primary school with year groups, Nursery to Year 6.
 It has over 150 pupils.
 In 2017 it moved into a newly built building, previously it had been on its former site for approximately 30–35 years.
 Before then it was at another site in the north of Johnston.

 Transport

 Johnston railway station serves as a railway link.
 Trains run in both directions every 2 hours, with two main termini being Milford Haven railway station and Manchester Piccadilly station.
-The station itself is unmanned and is a request stop.
+The station itself is unstaffed and is a request stop.

 Worship

 The places of worship are all located at the southern end of the village.
-The Anglican church of St Peter, in the Diocese of St David's is a grade II* listed building dating from C15.
-The nearby Baptist chapel was built in the first half of C20 in a modern style.
+The Anglican church of St Peter, in the Diocese of St Davids, is a grade II* listed building dating from the 15th century.
+The nearby Baptist chapel was built in the first half of the 20th century in a modern style.

 A meetinghouse for the Church of Jesus Christ of Latter-day Saints (LDS Church) was opened in December 2012 and is home to the Milford Haven Branch.